george-aidonidis/blog/content/blog/side-projects/index.md

 #### Trying to be perfect

 When we are the manager of our project we tend to set very high standards of code quality and tools that we use.
-I've often fell a victim of wasting time reading about configuring tools instead of working towards my goal, finish my project!
+I've often fallen a victim of wasting time reading about configuring tools instead of working towards my goal, finish my project!

 #### Not having a reward